ThibArg/nuxeo-labs-baf-notification/README.md

 # Nuxeo Labs BAF Notification

-A Nuxeo plugin that fires an event when a Bulk Action Framework (BAF) command completes or aborts.
+A Nuxeo plugin that fires an event (`bulkActionDone`) when a Bulk Action Framework (BAF) command completes or aborts.
 By default, it sends the event for all and every action, and this [can be configured](#filtering-which-actions-trigger-the-event) with simple XML.

-## How it Works

-The Nuxeo Bulk Action Framework (BAF) processes documents using stream-based computations.
-When a bulk command finishes (whether successfully or by being aborted), the framework does not fire any Nuxeo event.
-This means there is no built-in and simple way to reactively listen for bulk action completion.

-This plugin bridges that gap by consuming the `bulk/done` stream and firing a standard Nuxeo event, allowing any code to react to bulk action completion using the familiar `EventListener` pattern:

-1. The plugin registers a **stream computation** (`BulkActionDoneComputation`) that consumes the `bulk/done` stream
-2. The `bulk/done` stream already receives the final `BulkStatus` for every bulk command that completes or aborts — this is built into Nuxeo's `BulkStatusComputation`
-3. For each record on that stream, the computation decodes the `BulkStatus` and fires a synchronous **`bulkActionDone`** Nuxeo event via `EventService`
-4. By default the event is fired for **all** bulk actions (setProperties, csvExport, trash, reindex, or any custom action).
-You can restrict it to a specific subset by contributing to the `nuxeo.labs.baf.notification.service` extension point — see [Filtering Which Actions Trigger the Event](#filtering-which-actions-trigger-the-event).

 ## The `bulkActionDone` Event